lukeify/notes/PiHole on UniFi OS 3.md

 To my understanding this allows you to SSH into other UniFi devices (access points, etc)—potentially from your UniFi OS console; and is unrelated to SSHing into your controller itself.

-### The PiHole docker container, FTL, and WebUI version numbers in the footer of the PiHole Admin GUI read "N/A", how do I fix this?

-Rebooted pihole (Pihole admin UI -> Settings -> etc etc).
-This changed the versioning in the bottom from "N/A" to "vDev" Ran `pihole updatechecker`.
-Correct version numbers now showing.

-### Why is the number of blocked domains incorrect in the PiHole Web UI?

-Updated gravity (Pihole admin UI -> Tools -> Update gravity) and domains on adlists became the correct number again.

 ### When running `ip addr show mv-br2`, what is `192.168.2.63` doing in the output?

-tk tk tk
+This is the broadcast address of the interface.
+Because we set our subnet mask to 26, this results in 62 available clients on the network, from `192.168.2.1` to `192.168.2.62`—where the next IP address, `192.168.2.63` becomes the broadcast address.
+[This calculator][11] is handy for showing how these addresses can be arrived at.

 ### Downloading `apt` packages for backup resulted in a warning about performing downloads "unsandboxed".
 Why is this?

-tk tk tk
+For example:

 ```
 W: Download is performed unsandboxed as root as file '/data/custom/dpkg/arch-test_0.17-1_all.deb' couldn't be accessed by user '_apt'. - pkgAcquire::Run (13: Permission denied)
 ```

+The `apt` package manager will usually try to fetch packages using the `_apt` user as a security measure;
+however, if `apt` is requested to install a package that already exists on the filesystem, and the `_apt` user does not have permission to read that file, then instead the `root` user will be used to do so.
+This leads to the warning message.

-### When enabling PiHole query logging, why did this error message occur?
+### When configuring PiHole for the first time, why did this error appear in the setup process?

 ```
 [✗] Unable to fill table adlist in database /etc/pihole/gravity.db
 Error: cannot open "/tmp/tmp.awdNvLc8bI"
 ```

+I'm not sure.
+This may be a permissions issue, or something else has caused this temporary file to not exist at the time it needed to be accessed.

+### The PiHole docker container, FTL, and WebUI version numbers in the footer of the PiHole Admin GUI read "N/A", how do I fix this?

+After rebooting the PiHole instance, the versioning changed from "N/A" to "vDev".
+Running `pihole updatechecker` resulted in the correct version numbering being displayed.

+### Why is the number of blocked domains incorrect in the PiHole Web UI?

+Updating gravity after restoring your PiHole configuration should fix this.
+This can be accomplished via `pihole updategravity`.
+The number of blocked domains displayed as being blocked in the web admin UI should now be correct.

-### PiHole won't accept my backup?!
+### PiHole won't let me restore from my backup!

-I then attempted to restore my previous pihole configuration from backup, But teleporter would not accept a .tar file.
+When I attempted to restore my previous PiHole configuration from backup, I believe Safari automatically unarchived the `.tar.gz` file to a `.tar` file.
-I don't know how I ended up with this.
-I had to unarchive the tar file, and then recompress it as a tar.gz file via `tar czf [file] [folder]`.
+I resolved this by unarchiving the `.tar` file to a directory, and then archiving it back to a `.tar.gz` file via the command `tar czf [out] [in]`.
-It seems like only some of the settings were restored though?
-Long term query statistics were not restored.

 ### How do I back-up long term query statistics of my PiHole?

-tk tk tk
+This should be possible via backing up both the query and domain databases (`/etc/pihole/pihole-FTL.db` and `/etc/pihole/gravity.db`) respectively.
+More information on the contents and schema of PiHole's SQLite databases can be found [in the documentation][12].

 ## Notes

 -   Specifying `ssh-rsa` is no longer needed to SSH into the device.
-    This was resolved in UnifiOS 2.4.x.
+    This was resolved in Unifi OS 2.4.x.

 [1]: https://gist.github.com/lukeify/96e73218b4de79891a46a89fdc2c2045
 [2]: https://wiki.debian.org/nspawn